 Clearwater Boat Accident Lawyer

-Clearwater draws people who love to fish, boat for recreation, ski, tube
+Florida draws people who love to fish, boat for recreation, ski, tube and

-and more.
-While this is a popular hobby for fun and relaxation, it can
+more.
+While this is a popular hobby for fun and relaxation, it can also

 Florida Boating & Personal Watercraft Laws

 Boating in Florida is in large part regulated by the Florida Fish and Wildlife

 Conservation Commission (FWC).
 The FWC has regulations regarding boat

 registration, accidents, careless operation of vessels and much more.

 When boaters do not heed Florida boating regulations, serious accidents

 can occur and victims are entitled to seek a